-A new film by Mairi Lafferty made on residency at no.w.here, London.
-Available until 7 February 2017
+A new film by Mairi Lafferty made on residency at no.w.here, London was made available as part of 'Footnoting the Archive'.

 A recursive cycle, Droste depicts the subject which is also the mechanism for its depiction; captured on 16mm film, the flame from a struck match acts as the light source that exposes the film itself.